Hosted MCP

 The Model Context Protocol (MCP) is an open standard that lets AI assistants connect to external data sources and tools.
 Instead of relying on training data to guess component APIs, AI can query your actual design system in real time.

-For deeper workflow examples, read MCP Tools for Design Systems: Practical Workflows for React Teams and the 12-tool deep dive.
+For deeper workflow examples, read MCP Tools for Design Systems: Practical Workflows for React Teams and the MCP deep dive.

 Setup